josh-59/smsh/doc/expansion.md

 After replacement, unless the expansion is double-quoted (`"`), the resulting text undergoes separation, then selection.

+### Subshell Expansion
+User-defined variable expansion is pretty self-explanatory, so we'll move right along to subshell expansion.
+Subshell expansion does exactly what you'd expect it to do-- it launches a subshell, executes the commands and captures stdout;
+said captured output then replaces the subshell expansion expression.

 ### Filename Expansion

+We like regex!
+So regex it is.

 - Expression is split by forward slash `/`.
     - Expressions beginning with slash are treated as absolute